-On the Closing Date, an aggregate of 5,550,000 shares of common stock, \$0.001 par value per share ("Liquidia Corporation Common Stock"), were issued to RareGen members in exchange for 10,000 RareGen common units, representing all of the issued and outstanding RareGen equity.
-On March 31, 2022, an aggregate of 616,666 shares of Liquidia Corporation Common Stock, which were held back on the Closing Date, were issued to RareGen members.
+On November 18, 2020 (the "Closing Date"), the Company completed the acquisition of RareGen as contemplated by that certain Agreement and Plan of Merger, dated as of June 29, 2020, as amended by a Limited Waiver and Modification to the Merger Agreement, dated as of August 3, 2020 (the "Merger Agreement").
+On the Closing Date, an aggregate of 5,550,000 shares of the Company's common stock, were issued to RareGen members in exchange for all of the issued and outstanding RareGen equity.
+On March 31, 2022, an aggregate of 616,666 shares of the Company's common stock, which were held back on the Closing Date for indemnification purposes, were issued to RareGen members.